matthiasware/pycutest/README.md

 # PYCUTEST #
 A python interface for the [CUTEST](https://ccpforge.cse.rl.ac.uk/gf/project/cutest/wiki/) package.
 It basically interfaces "Cutest.h.
 For this, pycutest relies on Cython and Numpy.
-For problems with the interface please contact me via matthias.mitterreiter@uni-jena.de.

 # TODO
 - add tests !!!